Skip to content

 Code coverage in VS Code

-The coverage report is updated automatically when the woke-coverage.cov file is modified.
+The coverage report is updated automatically when the wake-coverage.cov file is modified.
 To hide the coverage report, execute the Tools for Solidity: Hide Coverage command.

 Warning